rinmeng/NodeNinjas/tutorial.md

 This command will build the images and start the containers in the background, and you can access the frontend at `http://localhost:13000` and the backend at `http://localhost:15000`.

+If you are on WindowsOS, live changes like HMR from Vite may not work. you'd have to run `npm run dev` in the client directory.

 ## To setup the database

 Visit `http://localhost:15000` and click on "Setup Endpoint", this will forward you to `http://localhost:15000/setup`.
 Or you create/initialize the database by visiting the link itself.